aramirezreyes/aramirezreyes.github.io/index.md

 @@col-12,col-lg-8

 \begin{biography}{}
-I am interested in tropical cyclones (and other hydro-meteorological phenomena), supercomputing, open science and open software.
 I am interested in the processes that create tropical cyclones, how they are changing with climate, and how they interact with society to create risk.
+Apart from tropical cyclones (and other hydro-meteorological phenomena), I enjoy thinking about supercomputing, open science and open software.
 \end{biography}

 \shortcv{
-  interests=["Fluid Dynamics", "Tropical cyclones", "Free software", "Supercomputing", "Climate"], education=[
+  interests=["Risk", "Tropical cyclones", "Fluid dynamics", "Free software", "Supercomputing", "Climate"], education=[
     ("PhD in Atmospheric Science, 2023", "University of California, Davis"), ("Masters in Scientific Computing, 2017", "Université de Lille 1, Sciences et Technologies"),